 Top 10 Vegan Sources of Protein

 Veganism is a diet that avoids all foods from animals.
 This includes meats, seafood, cheese, milk, and eggs.
-Some vegans are concerned about getting enough protein and all the essential amino acids.
+Some vegans are concerned about getting enough protein, including adequate amounts of all nine of the essential amino acids.

 For more vegan sources of protein see our lists of beans, grains, nuts, vegetables, and fruits high in protein.